suvam0451/sleeping-forest-ue4/README.md

 The primary goal is to help in creating data-driven gameplay, optimized level design, shader authoring and faster development iteration through DevOps tools and smart code-completion. **Note that multiplayer is not supported as of yet.**

-Note that this the plug-in is **currently in beta** and undergoing improvements.
+Note that this plug-in is **currently in beta** and undergoing improvements.
 If you want to tag along and suggest features, join [my discord](https://discord.gg/8Qd8a66) to help build the best gamedev extension for vscode !!!

 As of now, only Windows support is available for micro-services.